jagadeeshwithu/jagadeeshwithu.github.io/_posts/2015-02-08-Wilderhood Official-blog-post.markdown

 </p>

 <p>
-<a href="http://www.wilderhood.com" style="text-decoration:none"> Wilderhood, a travel community for wildlife enthusiasts and photographers</a>
+<a href="http://www.wilderhood.com" style="text-decoration:none"> Wilderhood</a>, a travel community for wildlife enthusiasts and photographers
 </p>